1911 Revolution: Proclamation of the ROC

 On 29 December 1911, Sun Yat-sen was elected as the first provisional president, and 1 January 1912 was set as the first day of the First Year of the Republic of China.
 On 3 January, the representatives recommended Li Yuanhong as the Provisional Vice-president.

 During and after the 1911 Revolution, many groups that participated wanted their own pennant as the national flag.
 During the Wuchang Uprising, the military units of Wuchang wanted the nine-star flag with a taijitu.
 Others in competition included Lu Haodong's Blue Sky with a White Sun flag.
 Huang Xing preferred a flag bearing the mythical "well-field" system of village agriculture.
 In the end, the assembly compromised: the national flag would be the banner of Five Races Under One Union.
 The Five Races Under One Union flag with horizontal stripes represented the five major nationalities of the republic.
 The red represented Han, the yellow represented Manchus, the blue for Mongols, the white for Muslims, and the black for Tibetans.
-Despite the general target of the uprisings to be the Manchus, Sun Yat-sen, Song Jiaoren and Huang Xing unanimously advocated racial integration to be carried out from the mainland to the frontiers.
+Although the general targets of the uprisings were the Manchus, Sun Yat-sen, Song Jiaoren and Huang Xing advocated racial integration to be carried out from the mainland to the frontiers.

 Donghuamen Incident

 On 16 January, while returning to his residence, Yuan was ambushed in a bomb attack that was organized by the Tongmenghui in Donghuamen, Beijing.
 Eighteen revolutionaries were involved.
 About ten guards died, but Yuan himself was not seriously injured.
-He sent a message to the revolutionaries the next day that pledged his loyalty and asked them not to organize any more assassination attempts against him.
+He sent a message to the revolutionaries the next day that pledged his loyalty and asked them to organize no more assassination attempts against him.